arcus/virtual_library/README.md

 # CHOP Virtual Library

 This is a repository of courses originally written for the [DART program](https://arcus.github.io/education_modules/), lightly adapted here for use within CHOP's WorkDay Learning LMS.
+For more information about the materials and the DART project (including how you can contribute!) see [the DART modules repository](https://github.com/arcus/education_modules).

 ## How to export a course for use in WorkDay Learning